rsambo/cirdadia-health-sync/tasks/00_roadmap.md

 ## Sprint 1 — Make sync feel automatic

-- [ ] Auto-update on open
+- [x] Auto-update on open

     - When the user opens the app, steps update without them doing anything
-    - [ ] on-open-syncing
+    - [x] on-open-syncing
-    - [ ] ui-polish
+    - [x] ui-polish

-- [ ] Incremental updates
+- [x] Incremental updates

     - Only fetch what's new since the last time (so it's fast)

-- [ ] Daily totals

-    - Show and send one clear "steps today / steps per day" number (not a bunch of raw entries)

-- [ ] Web dashboard stays current

-    - The newest daily totals appear on the web side

-- [ ] Basic status
+- [x] Running daily total & status

+    - In mobile app show running total of steps for the current day.
     - Show "Last updated at …" and "Upload status: OK / Pending / Error"